Whether you’re an artist, writer, designer, or entrepreneur, physical products can be the perfect canvas for monetising your creativity.

-These mockups are what will sell your products to customers, so it can literally pay to go the extra mile.
+These mockups are what will sell your products to customers, so they can pay to go the extra mile.
 PlaceIt is an easy-to-use mockup generator that lets you create photo and video mockups for $8 each.
 Or, if you know the basics of Photoshop or other photo editing tools, you can browse Mockup World or Behance for templates.

 4. Focus on a niche to make marketing easier

 Marketing is what ultimately determines the success of your business.
-But if you're targeting everyone, you're not really marketing to anyone.
+But if you're targeting everyone, you're not marketing to anyone.
 That's why focus is so important, regardless of the tactics you employ.